 Step 2.
 Brainstorm your 'life categories' on a Master Planning List

 Firstly, you'll be creating your Master Planning List, which is something you can continually refer back to and track your progress (grab your copy for free on the green button below).
 A Master Planning List does not need to be rewritten every week - once every month or every few months should be sufficient.
 However, it's important to have this list in front of you when you're planning your week so you can focus on what's really important, be more productive and achieve your goals!

-Here's how to go about creating one.
-In a notebook (or using the template already created for you on the link below), list the 'life categories' for which you have roles and responsibilities.
+Here's how to create it...
+In a notebook (or using the template already created for you on the button above), list the 'life categories' for which you have roles and responsibilities.
 This will help focus your planning, and allow you to set goals for what you want and need to do in each area.
 Categories may include:

 - Family (put each family member under their own specific heading if you want to be really focussed)

 Step 3.
 Set goals and list tasks under each category

 Under each of these categories, you can now set some goals that you would like to achieve in the next few months, and list the related tasks related.
 Try to include as much detail as you can.

 - Under Household, you may have home projects you're working on so you could list the tasks that need to be undertaken to finish the project, items you need to purchase, areas to decorate, or general maintenance and cleaning tasks.